hiroyasuakada/Mask-RCNN-Detectron2-for-Human-Extraction/README.md

 ## 2. Download a pre-trained model from [Detectron2 Model ZOO](<https://github.com/facebookresearch/detectron2/blob/master/MODEL_ZOO.md/>)

 My system is using pkl file of *Mask R-CNN X152*, so please download it.
-Then, put it into
+Then, put it into configs of mask-processing directory.

-    ./mask-processing/detectron2_repo_with_revision/configs/model/
+    mv (pkl file) ./mask-processing/detectron2_repo_with_revision/configs/model/

 ## 3. Preparing .jpg images in 'input_image' directory (possible to process multiple images)